preons/docs/content/articles/designing-preons.md

 ## Error and success states

 Error is universally red.
-So that's simple.
-I'm not a designer, so I'm doing what the video says.
-I could reinvent the wheel and make error something else.
+All I did was play around with a red that looked comfortable in both dark and light mode.
+You can create a red for each mode if you prefer, but then it means more colors in the palette.

 Success states are usually green or blue.
-So I went with that.
+Again, I used the same green for both dark and light mode.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/success-error-states.png)

 ## Disabled state

+It's something I would forget about but the video brings it up.
+Your buttons sometimes need to be in a disabled state.
+So design for that.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/disabled-colors.png)